rise-lang/mlir-doc/README.md

   indices.
 - We will see whether we can integrate more closely with datatypes of other dialects (e.g. memrefs)
+- Note: Int and Float here are custom to the Rise dialect and not from Standard
 ![typesystem](ressources/type_system.png)

 All our operations return a **RiseType**. `rise.literal` and `rise.apply` return a **Data** and all others return a **FunType**.